ABOUT

 (C++, In Progress)

-Built a C-subset compiler with custom loop-invariant code motion and
+Writing a C-subset compiler with custom loop-invariant code motion

 times by ~35%.